arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 ## Conclusions

 The development of this outdoor air quality monitor demonstrates the effectiveness of using affordable and accessible sensors to measure key environmental parameters in real-time.
-Integrating the Nicla Sense Env and the PMS7003 sensor with the Portenta C33 allows the system to track temperature, humidity, airborne particulate matter (PM2.5 and PM10), NO2, and O3 levels.
+Integrating the Nicla Sense Env with the Portenta C33 allows the system to track temperature, humidity, NO2, and O3 levels.
 The ability to monitor these pollutants, combined with the outdoor AQI, provides valuable insights for understanding air quality in urban and rural areas.
 Furthermore, the system's connection to the Arduino Cloud allows for remote monitoring and analysis, making it versatile for various applications, from personal use to environmental research.

 ## Next Steps

-Several improvements can be considered to extend the functionality of the environmental monitor:
+Several improvements can be considered to extend the functionality of the outdoor air quality monitor:

-- Add sensors to measure pollutants such as carbon monoxide (CO) or sulfur dioxide (SO2).
+- Add more sensors to the monitor to measure pollutants such as carbon monoxide (CO) or sulfur dioxide (SO2).
 - Improve the monitor's energy efficiency for long-term deployment in remote or outdoor environments.
 - Build a custom dashboard on Arduino Cloud to visualize trends over time and allow for more detailed analysis of air quality data.
 - Implement an alert system that notifies users when pollutant levels exceed safe thresholds.